 - Both alcohol and PDE5 inhibitors including STENDRA act as vasodilators.
 When vasodilators are taken in combination, blood-pressure-lowering effects of each individual compound may be increased.
 Physicians should therefore inform patients that substantial consumption of alcohol (ie, greater than 3 units) in combination with STENDRA may increase the potential for orthostatic signs and symptoms, including increase in heart rate, decrease in standing blood pressure, dizziness, and headache.

 - The safety and efficacy of combinations of STENDRA with other treatments for ED have not been studied.
 The use of such combinations is therefore not recommended.

 - The safety of STENDRA is unknown in patients with bleeding disorders and patients with active peptic ulceration.
 In vitro studies with human platelets indicate that STENDRA potentiates the anti-aggregatory effect of sodium nitroprusside (a nitric oxide [NO] donor).

 - The use of STENDRA offers no protection against sexually transmitted diseases.
 Counseling patients about the protective measures necessary to guard against sexually transmitted diseases, including Human Immunodeficiency Virus (HIV), should be considered.

-- The most common adverse reactions (greater than or equal to 2%) include headache, flushing, nasal congestion, nasopharyngitis, and
+- The most common adverse reactions (greater than or equal to 2%) include headache, flushing, nasal congestion, nasopharyngitis, and back pain.

 - Drug interactions: STENDRA can potentiate the hypotensive effect of nitrates, alpha-blockers, antihypertensives, and alcohol.
 CYP3A4 inhibitors (eg, ketoconazole, ritonavir, erythromycin) increase STENDRA exposure.